Sandra Sakata: Background

 Sakata was born in Watsonville, California in 1940.
 She spent her early years in the Poston internment camp in Arizona following the enforcement of Executive Order 9066.

-Sakata graduated from California State University, Chico and received a teaching certificate from the University of Hawaii.
+Sakata graduated from California State University, Chico and received a teaching certificate from the University of Hawaiʻi.
 She worked as a flight attendant for Pan Am for six years before returning to San Francisco.
 In the mid-1970s she "found her true metier" and became a boutique owner.

 Life and career

 The Obiko boutique featured avantgarde window displays and sold the works of many San Francisco designers.
 Items sold included tie-dyed dresses, handwoven scarves, hand-painted jackets and handcrafted jewelry.
 "I had met so many talented artists in San Francisco, and I wanted to showcase their work", Sakata recounted in a 1995 interview.
 "I didn't want to just line the clothes up on a rack.
 I created a total environment of paintings, antiques, sculpture and flowers to set a mood for the clothing and jewelry."

 Sakata played an important role in promoting the wearable art movement.
 She both inspired and mentored designers to produce jewelry, hand knits, woven fabrics, and hand-dyed silks inspired by ethnic influences worldwide.
 Some of those pieces became emblematic of the "art-to-wear" movement.
 These designs were included at the flagship store, located on Sutter Street near Union Square.
 She expanded Obiko in 1983 with an outpost at the Bergdorf Goodman store in New York, which closed in 1997.